hyperlane-xyz/solana/net/README.md

 ### Running the network over public IP addresses
-By default private IP addresses are used with all instances in the same availability zone to avoid GCE network engress charges.
+By default private IP addresses are used with all instances in the same availability zone to avoid GCE network egress charges.
 However to run the network over public IP addresses:
 ```bash
 $ ./gce.sh create -P ...